 Just give ’em what they want

 I know what some of you may be thinking, “why can’t you just give them pain meds when they want it?
 Is it that big of a deal?”
 Yes.
 It is a huge deal, guys.
-The type and amount that people request by name is astonishing.
+The type and amount that people request by name are astonishing.

 Patients know which medications and which doses to request specifically.
 Some will claim they are allergic to all pain medications except the heavy hitters and claim they need high doses to feel any relief at all.
 Some will say oral pain medication won’t do and demand IV pain medication until the physician says they can go home and suddenly Norco will do just fine.
 People know what to say and how to say it so that you’re left with no other option but the most potent pain medication in the highest allowable dose.

 Additionally, these medications are no joke.
 They are chemically very similar to highly addictive street drugs.
 For example, we give a medication called Fentanyl frequently in intensive care.
 It provides great pain relief for those in severe acute pain (think multiple broken bones after a car accident with a breathing tube), during bedside tracheostomy placements, for managing chronic severe cancer-related pain, or with hospice patients, but not appropriate for many other scenarios.
-The Institute for Drug Abuse noted that, “Like heroin, morphine, and other opioid drugs, fentanyl works by binding to the body’s opiate receptors, highly concentrated in areas of the brain that control pain and emotions.
+The Institute for Drug Abuse noted that “Like heroin, morphine, and other opioid drugs, fentanyl works by binding to the body’s opiate receptors, highly concentrated in areas of the brain that control pain and emotions.
 When opiate drugs bind to these receptors, they can drive up dopamine levels in the brain’s reward areas, producing a state of euphoria and relaxation” (2012).
 It causes people to relax so much that causes respiratory depression.
 Your respiratory drive can be so suppressed that you just stop breathing.
 And you die.

 Also, did you note that they compared it to heroin?
 Heroin, guys.
 Heroin.